-Based on the information contained in the scoping notice and enclosed state agency comments, the state has determined that, at this stage, the proposed activities are consistent with the Florida Coastal Management Program (FCMP).
+Based on the information contained in the scoping notice and enclosed state agency comments, the state has determined that, at this stage, the proposed activities are Mr. Brien F. Culhane August 13, 2009 Page 2 of 2 consistent with the Florida Coastal Management Program (FCMP).
 The concerns identified by our reviewing agencies must be addressed, however, prior to project implementation.
 The state's continued concurrence with the project will be based, in part, on the adequate resolution of issues identified during this and subsequent reviews.
 The state's final concurrence of the project's consistency with the FCMP will be determined during the environmental permitting stage, if applicable.